-11. Authority to grant awards and issue shares pursuant to the Choo Chiang Performance Share Plan provided always that the aggregate number of Shares issued and issuable pursuant to the Awards granted under the PSP, when added to (1) the number of Shares issued and issuable and/or transferred or transferable in respect of all awards granted thereunder; and (2) all other Shares issued and issuable and/or transferred or transferable in respect of all options granted or awards granted under any other share incentive schemes or share plans adopted by the Company, shall not exceed fifteen percent (15%) of the total issued share capital (excluding treasury shares and subsidiary holdings) of the Company on the day preceding the relevant date of award and that such authority shall, unless revoked or varied by the Company in a general meeting, continue in force until the conclusion of the next annual general meeting of the Company or the date by which the next annual general meeting of the Company is required by law to be held, whichever is earlier.
+11. Authority to grant awards and issue shares pursuant to the Choo Chiang Performance Share Plan provided always that the aggregate number of Shares issued and issuable pursuant to the Awards granted under the PSP, when added to (1) the number of Shares issued and issuable and/or transferred or transferable in respect of all awards granted thereunder; and (2) all other Shares issued and issuable and/or transferred or transferable in respect of all options granted or awards granted under any other share incentive schemes or share plans adopted by the Company, shall not exceed fifteen percent (15%) of the total issued share capital (excluding treasury shares and subsidiary holdings) of the Company on the day preceding the relevant date of award and that such authority shall, unless revoked or varied by the Company in a general meeting, continue in force until the conclusion of the next annual general meeting of the Company is required by law to be held, whichever is earlier.